top of page

 • Wanting to avoid repeating old mistakes with a new partner

-• Wanting help to make a separation or divorce smoother
+• Wanting to make a separation or divorce go more smoothly

 • Lack of, or mismatched, sexual desire

-Here are common issues that can affect any type of relationship: family, friends, colleagues or romantic/intimate:
+Here are common issues that can affect any type of relationship: family, friends, colleagues or romantic/intimate partners:

 • Communication problems